numaproj/numaflow-java/development.md

     ```
     the -bpe flag builds and pushes the given example to the remote registry, <example-image> must be
     the id tag used within the execution element of the desired example.
 It is recommended to specify a tag,
     like `test`, as the default is `stable` which is used by the Github Actions CI.
-For example in order to push
+For example, in order to push
     the example for the reducer SDK, specifically the sum function, we would run:
     ```shell
     ./update_examples -bpe reduce-sum -t test